 5. Barely-There Co-Ord

-This option consists of shorts and a crop top or a mini skirt and bra-let following in the footsteps of recent trendsetters I’ve seen at the likes of Coachella and Glastonbury.
+This option consists of shorts or a mini skirt and a crop top following in the footsteps of recent trendsetters I’ve seen at the likes of Coachella and Glastonbury.

 Stick to a single-hued and stripped-back combo or go unapologetically bold with colour and patterns.